Businesses wait for decision from county health department after new CDC guidelines

 The City of Wichita says they are currently following county guidelines and are waiting to consult SCHD about what’s next.
 This is leaving some businesses not sure what to do.

-“I don’t know when I’m going to feel comfortable not wearing one here at work,” explained owner of Leslie Coffee Company, Sarah Leslie.
+“I don’t know when I’m going to feel comfortable not wearing one here at work,” explained Sarah Leslie, the owner of Leslie Coffee Company.

 Leslie has owned her coffee shop in the Delano Business District since late 2018, and when the pandemic hit, they moved to only to-go orders for customers.